-Efrem Holmes, a bodyguard for Patti LaBelle, was acquitted of misdemeanor assault Monday (Nov.
+Efrem Holmes, a bodyguard for Patti LaBelle (pictured above, second from the left, in a blue tie), was acquitted of misdemeanor assault Monday (Nov.
 12), a charge stemming from a 2011 incident at George Bush International Airport in Houston, reports the Houston Chronicle.

 LaBelle and her entourage were on their way to a gig in Louisiana when Richard King, a 23-year-old West Point Cadet who was on spring break and had been drinking before, during, and after his flight from Newark, approached her limousine.
 He then verbally attacked the singer and exchanged heated words with her son Zuri Edwards, who was working as her driver at the time.
 King punched Edwards, and Holmes stepped in, striking King several times.